 The capital of the United Kingdom and once the seat of the most powerful empire in the world, London is positively packed with an interesting history and iconic sites.

-However, London also feels like an extremely modern city, allowing for visitors to put together an excellent London bucket list that includes historical attractions like the Tower of London, Buckingham Palace, and Trafalgar Square, right alongside the bustling Theatre District (London has one of the best theater scenes in the world) and, for millennials like us, a Harry Potter Studio Tour.
+However, London also feels like an extremely modern city, allowing for visitors to put together an excellent London bucket list that includes historical attractions like the Tower of London, Buckingham Palace, and Trafalgar Square, right alongside the bustling Theatre District (London has one of the best theater scenes in the world).

 It’s a close race, but on more days than not, we consider Rome to be our absolute favorite city in the world.